Links for the unified budget process

 Unified Budget Process

 The Unified Budget Process provides departments a timely view of all available resources and requires a comprehensive program plan including outcome measures, regardless of funding source.
 A unified budget planning process, responsive to university strategic initiatives, promotes our shared values and encourages collaboration and creativity.
 This process starts in advance of our external requirements, connects our strategic plan to the UNC Strategic Directions 2013-2018, engages the campus community, and develops specific annual objectives for strategic resource allocation.
+The five goals highlighted in the UNC Strategic Directions are:

 The Unified Budget Process (UBP) consists of four main phases: Strategic Planning, Budgetary Programming, Budget Analysis, and Evaluation & Approval.